seankim658/owl-tester/README.md

 #### Class

-**Background and Definition**: In the context of ontologies, a **class** is a fundamental concept that plays a crucial role in structuring and defining the knowledge domain represented by the ontology.
+In the context of ontologies, a **class** is a fundamental concept that plays a crucial role in structuring and defining the knowledge domain represented by the ontology.
 The definition of a class is a category or group of things that share common characteristics.
 It represents a concept or a type of object within the domain of the ontology.

 **Organization**: Classes are often organized hierarchically.
 A more general class can have more specific subclasses.
 This hierarchical organization allows for the creation of a taxonomy within the ontology, where broader concepts encompass more specific ones.

 **Example**: Consider an ontology about living organisms.
 In this ontology, 'Mammal' might be a class.
 Under this class, there can be subclasses like 'Primate', 'Carnivore', etc. Further, under 'Primate', there could be classes like 'Human', 'Chimpanzee', etc. Each of these classes represents a concept with specific characteristics that define members of that class.

-**Properties and Relationships**: Classes can have properties (also known as attributes) that describe the characteristics of the class.
-For instance, the class 'Bird' might have properties like 'has wings' or 'can fly'.
-Classes are also involved in relationships with other classes, which describe how instances of one class relate to instances of another class.

-**Instances**: An instance (or individual) in an ontology is a specific example of a class.
-For instance, in an ontology where 'Car' is a class, a specific car like 'My Honda Civic' would be an instance of the 'Car' class.

-#### Classes in RDF Triples
+##### Classes in RDF Triples

 In terms of RDF triples, classes can represent either subjects or objects: